-Start the motor from standstill when switching on stealthChop the first time and keep it stopped for at least 128 chopper periods to allow stealthChop to do initial standstill current control.
+Start the motor from standstill when switching on StealthChop the first time and keep it stopped for at least 128 chopper periods to allow StealthChop to do initial standstill current control.

-6.6 Flags in stealthChop
+6.6 Flags in StealthChop

-As stealthChop uses voltage mode driving, status flags based on current measurement respond slower, respectively the driver reacts delayed to sudden changes of back EMF, like on a motor stall.
+As StealthChop uses voltage mode driving, status flags based on current measurement respond slower, respectively the driver reacts delayed to sudden changes of back EMF, like on a motor stall.

-A motor stall can lead to an overcurrent condition.
-Depending on the previous motor velocity, and on the coil resistance of the motor, it may trigger the overcurrent detection.
+A motor stall, or abrupt stop of the motion during operation in StealthChop can trigger an overcurrent condition.
+Depending on the previous motor velocity, and on the coil resistance of the motor, it significantly increases motor current for a time of several 10ms.
 With low velocities, where the back EMF is just a fraction of the supply voltage, there is no danger of triggering the short detection.